-Listen to what you’re saying to yourself- we don’t always consciously take note of that we’re saying in our minds.
-The first step in improving your self-talk is to actually notice what your inner voice is saying.
-Take some time each day to listen, and even write down, what you’re thinking.
+Listen to what you’re saying to yourself- we don’t always consciously take note of what we’re saying in our minds.
+The first step in improving your self-talk is actually to become aware of what your inner voice is saying.
+Take some time each day to listen, and even write down what you’re thinking.
+Illustration: Freepik.com

 Monitor your self-talk- Is your self-talk more positive or negative?
 Start questioning your self-talk asking things like:

-Can I do anything to change what I’m feeling bad about?
+- Can I do anything to change what I’m feeling wrong about?

-Change your self-talk – Easier said than done, but definitely worth working on.
-Try by countering your negative thoughts with positive ones.
-For example, if you think “I’ll never be able to do this”, ask yourself “is there anything I can do that will help me be able to do this?”
-Avoid speaking in finite language and try and look for things that might add a better spin to a tough situation.
+Change your self-talk – Easier said than done, but worth working on.
+Try countering your negative thoughts with positive ones.
+For example, if you think, “I’ll never be able to do this”, ask yourself, “, is there anything I can do that will help me be able to do this?”
+Avoid speaking in the infinite language and look for things that might add a better spin to a challenging situation.

 Things TO say:

 - I am in control of this.

 - I have a fantastic mind/talent/ability with people.